 - Higher Risk

-Each of these industries has different needs than the others.
+Each of these industries has different needs than others.
 Though they will vary, the constant remains the movement of money.
 Payment processing services that alone can have a number of different means for transferring funds.
 There are a number of different products that have become available for sending and receiving money through the internet or directly between mobile phones.
 Other methods of more traditional payments have been improved to increase the speed and accuracy of payments, helping ensure merchants do not lose money due to fraud or other problems.

 Most Common ways to Accept Payments